hmccaff/turkey/README.md

 **frac.csv** contains published fractionation values for animals.
 These are be used to input the fractionation correction means and SDs into the model.

+**turkeys_hm2021.csv and turkeys_hm2014.csv contains original data from McCaffery et al. (2021) and McCaffery et al. (2014)

 ## References

 Andrew Parnell (2020). simmr: A Stable Isotope Mixing Model.
 R package version 0.4.2. https://CRAN.R-project.org/package=simmr
+McCaffery, Miller and Tykot (2021).
+Paleodiet of Turkeys (Meleagris gallopavo) in the Early Pueblo Period of the Northern Southwest.
+Kiva.
+McCaffery, Tykot, Gore, and DeBoer (2014).
+Stable Isotope Analysis of (Meleagris gallopavo) diet from Pueblo II and Pueblo III sites, middle San Juan region, northwest New Mexico.
+American Antiquity.